 - Entering a race without the intention of racing; - Entering a horse into a race or causing a horse to be entered into a race for the benefit of another; - Frequent scratching of horses entered to race; and - Knowingly receiving a horse through a transfer, or acting as a "program trainer," from/or for individuals not permitted on Racetrack's property or not properly licensed by the appropriate regulatory body. - i.
 In such cases, a trainer or other individual associated with horse may be required to provide written documentation evidencing such individual is the actual trainer, or that a legitimate transfer has taken place among the former trainer or owner, wholly separated from any matters involving such horse.
 Documentation that may be required includes, but is not limited to, bank records, checks, receipts or signed affidavits.
 This requirement is over and above any requirements that may be placed on an individual by a regulatory body and the legitimacy of the transfer in question will be determined in the Racetrack's sole discretion.
+The Racetrack is under no obligation to approve any trainer transfer and may place other restrictions or conditions on such transfers at its discretion.

 - ii.
-Unless Racetrack receives documentation and evidence to its satisfaction that such a complete separation between current and former trainer exists, Racetrack reserves the right to restrict the entering of horses, or entry of horses to the grounds of Racetrack that (1) made their most recent start within 120 days; and/or (2) made their most recent start in the name of a Racing Participant who would not be permitted to participate in racing at Racetrack, whether due to action taken by Racetrack, a violation of this Guide, or based on violation of rules and regulations in the applicable jurisdiction. - iii.
-In the event an individual is serving a suspension from a recognized jurisdiction, Racetrack reserves the right to restrict entries from individuals who are closely associated or related to the suspended individual or such individuals who worked directly for the suspended individual unless Racetrack has determined otherwise.
+Unless Racetrack receives documentation and evidence to its satisfaction that such a complete separation between current and former owner and/or trainer exists, Racetrack reserves the right to restrict the entering of horses, or entry of horses to the grounds of Racetrack. - iii.
+In the event an individual is under a summary suspension or is serving a suspension from a recognized jurisdiction, Racetrack reserves the right to restrict entries from individuals who are closely associated or related to the suspended individual or such individuals who worked directly for the suspended individual unless Racetrack has determined otherwise.